deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    > Note!
 Please, refer to the documentation of your registry to properly specify the `--path` value.
 For example, for `Harbor` it can be `harbor.registry.com/deckhouse/deckhouse`, but not `harbor.registry.com/deckhouse`.

+1. After pushing images to an isolated private registry, use [the instruction](deckhouse-faq.html#how-to-bootstrap-a-cluster-and-run-deckhouse-without-the-usage-of-release-channels) to properly configure the installer and the `InitConfiguration` resource.

 ## How to bootstrap a cluster and run Deckhouse without the usage of release channels?

 This case is only valid if you don't have release channel images in your air-gapped registry.